List of Marvel Comics characters: G: Gauntlet

 Gauntlet is the name of two characters appearing in American comic books published by Marvel Comics.

-Inhuman

-Gauntlet is a member of the Dark Riders, employed by Apocalypse, and is one of the Inhumans.
-He is fitted with a cybernetic gauntlet, high-powered weapons, and wears a mechanical device over one eye used for tracking and scoping out prey.

-Gauntlet first appeared in X-Factor #65, and was created by Jim Lee, Chris Claremont and Whilce Portacio.

 Gauntlet in other media

 The Inhuman incarnation of Gauntlet appears in the X-Men: Evolution episode "Target X", voiced by Mark Gibbon.

 Blackie Gaxton

 Blackie Gaxton is a character appearing in American comic books published by Marvel Comics.
 The character was created by Stan Lee and Steve Ditko, and first appeared in The Amazing Spider-Man #11 (January 1964).
 He was a gangster to whom Bennett Brant owed a large gambling debt.
 He blackmailed Brant into getting his sister Betty Brant to contact Doctor Octopus when he was released from prison to spring Gaxton from prison himself.
 When Spider-Man caught up with Gaxton and Doctor Octopus on his getaway ship, Gaxton accidentally shot Bennett during a struggle with Spider-Man.
 He was arrested again and supposedly returned to prison.

 Blackie Gaxton in other media

 Blackie Gaxton appears in The Spectacular Spider-Man, voiced by Steve Blum.
-This version is the manager of the Big Sky Lounge and was one of the men responsible for turning Mark Allan into Molten Man.
+This version is the manager of the Big Sky Lounge.